 Click on Measure Distance in the menu bar.
-The active measurement pin (start = black, destination = white) is marked with two white vertical bars and it can be set to an appropriate location.
-You can switch the active pin either with a right mouse click in the viewport or by left-clicking on the pin itself.
-Drag the white bar in the diagram to move the measure pin in the middle along the measurement line.
-By default, a Line-of-Sight calculation is automatically performed and the points that are visible from the start point are colored in white, the obscured points are colored in black.
+The active measurement pin is marked with a dot and can be set to an appropriate location.
+You can switch the active pin either with a right mouse click in the viewport or by left-clicking on one end of the line.
+Drag the white bar in the diagram to move the measure pin along the measurement line.
+By default, a Line-of-Sight calculation is automatically performed and the points that are visible from the start point with the dot are white, the obscured points are black.
 Right-click on the diagram to show the context menu.
 There are four options: